Adenocor (Adenosine)

 Pregnancy and Breastfeeding

 Adenocor is not recommended during pregnancy.
-Tell your doctor if you are pregnant or planning to become pregnant.
-It’s unknown whether Adenocor passes into breast milk, so discuss risks and benefits with your doctor if breastfeeding.
+Discuss with your doctor if you are pregnant or breastfeeding, as it is unknown if it passes into breast milk.

 Drug Interactions